rimamehr/MechaCar_Statistical_Analysis/README.md

   -- From the output, the p-value for **lot3** is less than the significance level 0.05 implying that the
      distribution of the data is significantly different from normal distribtion.
 In other words, we cannot assume the normality.

+  **-- So we can conclude from our overall results and the one for lot1 and lot2, the data is considered to have normal distribution.Therefore, we do not have sufficient evidence to
+     reject the null hypothesis, and we would state that the two means are statistically similar.**

   # All lots T-test